 When we were growing up, Mom always used to use leftover pie dough to make a cinnamon roll.
 We always fought over who would get the cinnamon rolls.
 Sometimes one of my brothers would get their hands on it and the whole thing would be gone in an instant!
 I never understood why Mom didn’t just make up a batch of pie crust cinnamon rolls sometimes, but she never did.
 She only made them up with the leftover scraps of dough.

 They are so easy to make.
 She would roll out the extra dough, then spread it with butter, a cinnamon-sugar mixture, and then roll it up jelly-roll style and place it on a pan and bake it along with the pies she was making.
 I have also spread the mixture lightly with butter, then any kind of jelly, then sprinkled lightly with cinnamon-sugar.
+I’ve made them with strawberry, apricot, peach and red raspberry fillings before.
+My peach recipe actually uses fresh peaches.
 They are wonderful made that way, too.

 Here is my original pie crust recipe with instructions.
 Use this to begin with and then follow the directions below for the cinnamon roll.